 It is not possible to measure the density anomaly directly.
 However, we can derive it from measurable properties: electrical conductivity, temperature, and pressure, obtained by your RBR CTD instrument, such as RBRconcerto3 C.T.D.
+RBR CT instruments (such as RBRduo3 C.T, without a pressure sensor) will calculate density anomaly if you enter depth in the table under the Parameters tab in Ruskin.
+See Ruskin User Guide: Standard Instruments3.

 We derive salinity first, via the PSS78 method, and then use it in the algorithm, often referred to as the UNESCO equation of state: